ibm-cloud-docs/resiliency/dr-bp.md

 ### {{site.data.keyword.cos_full_notm}}
 {: #KeyServicesCOS}

-One obbvious key to DR is the ability to retrieve and recover data in the DR region.
+One obvious key to DR is the ability to retrieve and recover data in the DR region.
 For many {{site.data.keyword.cloud_notm}} services, Object Storage is used to make data, particularly backups and snapshots, available in secondary regions, using either a cross-regional bucket or a replicated bucket.

 Everything that is stored in {{site.data.keyword.cos_full_notm}} is highly resilient by being stored in three locations, to a degree based on the bucket type and its related data dispersal type.
 Single site buckets have data dispersed in three locations in a data center.
 Regional buckets have data dispersed over the region’s three zones.
 Cross-region buckets have data dispersed over regions in the geo.

 Cross-region buckets offer the simplest choice for disaster recovery and are available as follows:

-* ap-geo – Asia Pacific (Japan, Australia)
+* `ap-geo` – Asia Pacific (Japan, Australia)
-* us-geo – North America (USA, Canada)
+* `us-geo` – North America (USA, Canada)
-* eu-geo – Europe (UK, Germany, Spain)
+* `eu-geo` – Europe (UK, Germany, Spain)

 When addressing a cross-region bucket, a tethered endpoint will keep all data ingress and egress within a specified region, while still distributing the data.
 However, this does not provide an automated failover if the tethered region fails.
 Therefore, it’s important to connect services to your buckets using an endpoint that will be available in the region where it’s needed.